 Switching to a Mature Diet

 Unlike larger dogs that are considered mature at age 5, your small dog can remain on an adult diet until age 7.
 In fact, small-breed dogs tend to live longer and don’t experience age-related changes as early as bigger dogs.
-However, it is important to make a proactive transition to a specially formulated mature diet so you can help keep your dog healthy and active for years to come.
+However, it is important to make a proactive transition to a specially formulated mature diet, such as IAMS™ ProActive Health™ Mature Adult Small & Toy Breed, so you can help keep your dog healthy and active for years to come.